I want to talk about what to do when you hate your life.

 This one’s a classic mantra that’s stuck with me from my mental health days.

-There isn’t necessarily any truth in it.
-It speaks to giving yourself a break and trying to see things more objectively.
+There isn’t necessarily any actual truth to it.
+Reminding yourself of that may help you give yourself a break and start seeing things more objectively.

 9. Know That You’re Not Alone